-Fructose dose too high, but exercise can offsetJune 13th, 2014 by Lily Yeang in Health /
+Fructose dose too high, but exercise can offsetJune 13, 2014 by Lily Yeang in Medicine & Health / Health

 A high-fructose diet is related to major health problems including diabetes, but can be offset by a moderate exercise regime, a Murdoch University scientist suggests.

 Murdoch University School of Chiropractic and Sports Science Exercise Physiology's Timothy Fairchild says that a recent West Australian study based on data collected from the Raine cohort, shows 14-year-olds consume between 40-60g of fructose per day.

 "While individual values were not presented, some individuals would have consumed close to, or slightly over 100g of fructose per day (more than 400 calories from fructose alone)," Dr Fairchild says.

 "Given that no more than 40g of sugar should be added to the diet, more than 20g of fructose added to the diet would be considered high."

 Dr Fairchild says a high-fructose diet could raise the levels of glucose in the body and subsequently increase the risk of a person acquiring serious health problems.

 "Increasing fructose in the diet has been associated with increased prevalence of obesity, diabetes, high blood pressure and elevated blood fats," he says.

 "Whether this is directly influenced by fructose is still a matter of debate, however the evidence is very strong in animals and reasonably strong in humans."